 What’s next?
 Once you’ve received the information from your initial list of vendors, it’s time to compile it in one place and make comparisons.
 Here, at UpsilonIT, we have created an easy-to-fill-out evaluation chart that will be your invaluable assistant for that kind of analysis.

 Evaluating and Scoring Vendors

 After collecting all data, you may go to the next step: comparing the vendors.
-Apart from making certain that selected vendors have good references, relevant experience, and required tech skills, you need to be ensured that your opinion relies on numbers, don’t you?
+Apart from making certain that selected vendors have good references, relevant experience, and required tech skills, you want to support your decision with numbers, don’t you?

-We prepared a spreadsheet with built-in formulas that allow you to easily rank potential tech partners based on eight key criteria for vendor evaluation.
+For this purpose, you will need an outsourcing vendor evaluation checklist or a comparative chart.
+We went further and prepared a spreadsheet with built-in formulas that allow you to easily rank potential tech partners based on eight key criteria for vendor evaluation.
 This document includes a generic list of questions designed to give you a proactive approach during the vendor selection process.
 You can adjust them based on your specific methods and needs.

 While filling out the chart, you will see very clearly, for example, in which area the vendor scores more and what aspects the competitors outperform it.
 By comparing vendors’ aggregate scores, you will be able to select which of them should be your top priority and which сan be excluded from further considerations.